tgherzog/wbg-ogdtoolkit/README.md

 The site was designed using [Jekyll](http://jekyllrb.com) and is primarily written in [Kramdown](http://kramdown.gettalong.org/), an increasingly popular Markdown variant.
-Kramdown makes HTML authoring easy by providing substitutes for the most common markup tags and structures (paragraphs, headers, lists, bullets, links, tables, footnotes, etc).
+Markdown/Kramdown makes HTML authoring easy by providing substitutes for the most common markup tags and structures (paragraphs, headers, lists, bullets, links, tables, footnotes, etc).